-It's like the wise African American man who gave his life to civil rights, retired now and traveling in Georgia, and every time he and his wife go to a restaurant, they're seated right next to the restrooms.
-And every time, the man laughs, saying they must really love us here, because waterfront property is the best!
+It's like the wise old African American man who gave his life to civil rights, retired now and traveling in Georgia, and every time he and his wife go to a restaurant, they sit them by the restrooms.

+The man laughs, saying they must really love us here, because everyone knows waterfront property is the most desirable!

-It's like Anthony Hopkins, the famous actor who played Hannibal Lector and so many other great roles, reflecting about fame and wealth as he turned 70.
+It's like the famous actor Anthony Hopkins, the guy who played Hannibal Lector and so many other great roles, who was reflecting on his 7th decade, about fame and wealth...

 "When you're young,' he says, "you crave power and fame.
 Now I know it's no big deal.
 I get up and look in the mirror and say, 'oh, it's you again."
 Preaching Through the Year, Luke, 74.

-Maybe that's part of what Jesus is getting at today, holding up a mirror to our silly efforts to look sharp, to feel important, to climb to the top of whatever ladder is standing in front of us: the social ladder, the business ladder, the political ladder.

-Because what so many discover after reaching the top of those ladders, is that they're leaning against the wrong wall.
+Maybe that's part of what Jesus is getting at today, holding up a mirror to our silly efforts to look sharp, to feel important, to climb to the top of whatever ladder is standing in front of us: the social ladder, the business ladder, the political ladder.... because what one frequently discovers after reaching the top of those ladders,, they're often leaning against the wrong wall.